Authors are our Teachers

 Managing a Home in a State of Flux

 How do you get it all done?
-Dishes, laundry, meals (both prepping and planning), vacuuming the incessant dog hair, keeping surfaces clean and dust-free, making the beds, chauffeuring kids to activities, AND homeschooling?
+Washing the dishes, turning over the laundry, planning and prepping meals, vacuuming the incessant dog hair, keeping surfaces clean and dust-free, making the beds, chauffeuring kids to activities, AND homeschooling?
 The truth is, it CAN’T all be done.
-Unfortunately, things that get done are quickly undone by other persons residing with you. … Continue reading Managing a Home in a State of Flux
+Unfortunately, things that get done are quickly undone by others … Continue reading Managing a Home in a State of Flux

 Is Your Curriculum working for your family?